-- Try to remain as calm as possible - Decrease other distractions; turn off the television, radio, etc. - If other people are present, ask them to leave the room - Speak one at a time - Try saying, "let's sit down and talk," or "let's sit down and be quiet."
-Speak slowly and clearly in a normal voice - Make statements about the behaviour you are observing: "I/We feel that you are afraid/angry/confused.
-Can you tell me/us what is making you afraid, etc." Avoid patronizing, authoritative statements such as "you are acting like a child," or "you'll do as I say, young lady" - Repeat questions or statements when necessary, using the same words each time.
+- Try to remain as calm as possible. - Decrease other distractions; turn off the television, radio, etc. - If other people are present, ask them to leave the room. - Speak one at a time. - Try saying, "Let's sit down and talk," or "Let's sit down and be quiet."
+Speak slowly and clearly in a normal voice. - Make statements about the behaviour you are observing: "I/ we feel that you are afraid/angry/confused.
+Can you tell me/us what is making you afraid/angry/confused?"
+Avoid patronizing, authoritative statements such as, "You are acting like a child," or "You'll do as I say, young lady."

+- Repeat questions or statements when necessary, using the same words each time.
 Don't rephrase the question in the hope that this will make it clearer.
-Keep sentences short and simple

-- Allow the ill person to have personal space in the room.
-Don't stand over him/her, or get too close - Understand that too much emotion on your part can upset him/her further
+Keep sentences short and simple. - Allow the person to have personal space in the room.
+Don't stand over him/her, or get too close or stare at him/her. - Understand that too much emotion on your part can upset him/ her further. - While not agreeing to the contents of the hallucination or delusion, you can affirm or agree with the emotions the person is experiencing.